 Existing providers are also undergoing expansion.

-● Fakeeh University Hospital is a new world-class academic center in Dubai committed to excellence through research, education, and clinical care.
+- In Dubai, Fakeeh University Hospital, a new world-class academic center, commits to excellence through research, education, as well as clinical care.

 Investment in Technology